Thoughts in your head right now: Why would you go to New Zealand and not visit Aukland or Queenstown? What’s in Christchurch?

 After being cultured at the gallery I went on a short walk to New Regent Street, a charming little area in Christchurch where you can rest at a cafe or browse around the handful of cute boutiques.

-On New Regent Street I had my first flat white, which originated in New Zealand, but I’m sure Australians would have a different story.
-Heh heh.
-A flat white, if you don’t know, is an espresso-based caffeinated beverage and I learned the hard way that there’s no such thing as “a regular coffee” in New Zealand.
-As a Canadian, saying you’d like a “double-double” just won’t pass here.
-You either have to say you want a flat white or a long black, perhaps even an affogato.
-Everyone here is a coffee snob, and I’m kind of ok with that.
+On New Regent Street I had my first flat white, which originated in New Zealand but I’m sure Australians would have a different story.
+A flat white, if you don’t know, is an espresso-based caffeinated beverage.
+I learned the hard way that there’s no such thing as “a regular coffee” in New Zealand.
+As a Canadian saying you’d like a “double-double” just won’t pass.
+You either have to say you want a flat white or long black, perhaps even an affogato.
+Everyone here is a coffee snob and I’m kind of ok with that.

 After breakfast I took a stroll to the Christchurch Botanic Gardens and Canterbury Museum.
-I don’t know about you, but when I go to a new city, I love walking..
-EVERYWHERE!
-Despite developing blisters on my feet, I rarely ever want to take public transportation because the best views, cafes, food, and shopping come from the smaller boutiques you wouldn’t know about if you didn’t take your time to explore by foot.
+I don’t know about you but when I go to a new city I love walking EVERYWHERE!
+Despite developing blisters on my feet, I rarely ever want to take public transportation because the best views, food, and shopping come from the smaller boutiques you wouldn’t know about if you didn’t explore by foot.

-If you’re familiar with Christchurch, you know the city was destroyed by an earthquake that was 6.3 on the Ricther Scale on February 22, 2011.
+If you’re familiar with Christchurch you know the city was destroyed by an earthquake that was 6.3 on the Ricther Scale on February 22, 2011.
 The entire city fell in a matter of 10 seconds and took the lives of 185 people.
-There is an unofficial memorial outside St Paul’s Trinity Pacific Presbyterian Church called 185 Empty Chairs to remember those who have died in the disaster.
+There is an unofficial memorial outside St Paul’s Trinity Pacific Presbyterian Church called 185 Empty Chairs to remember those who have lost their lives during the disaster.

-The proceeding day, I woke up in excitement to go on my first ever wine-o filled adventure!
-I didn’t know much about wine, other than I like red more than white.. and that’s all the knowledge I had, sadly.
-I went on the half-day Waipara Wine Trail Tour, and oh my gosh it was so much fun!
+The proceeding day, I woke up in excitement to go on my first ever wine-o filled adventure.
+I didn’t know much about wine, other than I like red more than white.
+I went on the half-day Waipara Wine Trail Tour and oh my gosh it was so much fun!

 We stopped at beautiful wineries such as Pegasus Bay, Waipara Hills, Torlesse Wines and Waipara Springs.
 New Zealand is ideal for making wine because of its warm, dry climate and the tour was not shy when it came to pouring endless amounts of sauvignon blanc, pinot noirs, and rosé.
 We also had an incredible lunch filled with fruits, meats, homemade bread, and cheeses.
 I could eat that kind of stuff for dinner every single day.

-Christchurch was a wonderful surprise, and I would love to go back to New Zealand one day!
-I have Vanessa to thank for all her awesome food and shopping recommendations, as well as hosting me for the four days and three nights I spent in Christchurch.
+Christchurch was a wonderful surprise and I would love to go back to New Zealand one day!
+I have Vanessa to thank for all her awesome food and shopping recommendations, as well as hosting me for four days and three nights.
 She’s a kind, creative, bubbly individual and I’m lucky to have friends like her who live around the world.

-OH YES!
 VLOG TIME!
 See Christchurch in all its glory, and watch me develop a love for Squiggles.
 What are Squiggles?
 WATCH THE VLOG BELOW TO FIND OUT!
-Sorry about the all-caps, just really passionate about all things Squiggle.
+Sorry about the all-caps, just passionate about a good New Zealand Squiggle.